abansod/abansod.github.io/content/en/about/index.md

 +++

-Hello,
-My name is Akshay Bansod.
-I'm software architect and developer from Pune, India

-I work as Tech Lead at ThoughtWorks.
+Hello, my name is Akshay Bansod.
+I’m a seasoned software architect and developer based in Pune, India.
+Currently, I serve as a Tech Lead at ThoughtWorks, bringing over 12 years of extensive experience in the tech industry to the table.

+Throughout my career, I have excelled as a Domain Architect, Solution Architect, and Tech Lead, consistently demonstrating my expertise in designing and implementing scalable solutions.

+My specialty lies in crafting highly scalable, event-driven architecture with a particular focus on distributed systems.
+I work in a variety of programming languages and technologies, including Kotlin, Java, TypeScript, Kafka, Cassandra, DynamoDB, Solr, Kubernetes, and AWS cloud services.